VirgilSecurity/virgil-crypto-c/docs/module.md

 4: Size of the type is three bytes.
 8: Size of the type is four bytes.

+is_reference:
+    Defines whether instance is a 'reference' instance.
+For 'type' - default is '0'.
+For 'enum' - default is '0'.
+For 'callback' - default is '0'.
+For 'class' - default is '1'.
+The is_reference attribute is required.
+It can take one of the following values:

+Value: Meaning:
+0: Instance is not a refernce.
+1: Instance is a reference to the other instance.

 definition:
     Defines where component will be defined.
 This attribute must not be inherited.
 The definition attribute is optional.
 Its default value is